alccrts/alccrts/README.md

 ### Hi there 👋

-I'm Alec!
-Welcome to my portfolio where I shall be sharing my work as I advance my skills as a data specialist.
+I'm Alec, welcome to my new portfolio!

 I'm currently exploring the world of data analytics and steadily teaching myself various technical skills such as SQL, Python, R Studio and Data Viz.
 I am particularly excited about gaining analytical experience in the tech and media industries.
 I will use this Github page to document my experiments and progress.